lizhunan/IELTS/speaking/part1-题库.md

 ### What kinds of books did you like to read when you were young?

+- I gained some exposure to western culture 接触到西方文化

 When I was a kid, I prefer read novels such as Harry Potter and Romance of the Three Kindoms.
 I gained some exposure to western culture via Harry Potter and obtain some history konwledge via RTK.